-Taken as closely as possible to entrance into the Organizational Leadership Program, this course lays the foundation for learning plans, curriculum development, literature review, and initial research skills.
-This course introduces learners to the Mission of Lewis University, essential concepts of organization studies, as well as the faculty and learning community at this University.
+Taken in the first term of the Organizational Leadership Program, this course lays the foundation for learning plans, curriculum development, literature review and initial research skills.
+This course introduces students to the Mission of Lewis University, essential concepts of organization studies, as well as the faculty and learning community at this University.
 Psychometric instrument used in this course: Learning Styles Inventory.
-Note: LL-501 is required in the first term for degree-seeking students.
+This course replaces LL576 Organizational Assessment Note: LL-501 is required in the first term for degree-seeking students.

-This course will engage learners in the discussion of ethics, studying how personal values, ethical models and reflective processes shape our ethical decision making in a leadership context.
-Our discussions and study will be grounded in western philosophical thought, organizational and societal moral realities including social responsibility with special attention to servant-leadership.
+This course will engage students in the discussion of ethics, studying how personal values, ethical models and reflective processes shape our ethical decision making in a leadership context.
+Discussions and study will be grounded in western philosophical thought, organizational and societal moral realities including social responsibility with special attention to servant leadership.
 Research will focus on ethical leadership, its importance and how leaders/learners can continue to integrate ethics into their own leadership stance.
 Psychometric instruments used in this course: Organizational Culture Ethical Index (OCEI), Leadership Preference Continuum (LPC).

 This course provides an overview of processes and techniques for conducting applied research projects and evaluating various programs and initiatives at work.
 The course takes a practical approach to research, prepares students to evaluate the quality of workplace research instruments and data, and builds a foundation for aligning organizational objectives to workplace data.
 This course also includes preparation for the Capstone requirement in the MAOL program.

 This three-credit course provides an opportunity for students to apply theory and learning from the MAOL program to the introduction of a collaborative change intervention in a real-life, organizational setting.
 By studying workplace scenarios and issues, students explore a vision for continuous improvement in the study of leadership.
 The Capstone process, which involves the student in conducting their own research methodology, includes a research paper and presentation.